 The French Pere Noel (Father Christmas) may dress like a bishop, an American Santa, or he can wear a plain robe of red or brown, tied with a rope.
 Pere Noel travels with his donkey, named Gui (Mistletoe), delivering gifts of small toys and coins.
 Children leave their shoes beside the fireplace, stuffed with hay for Mistletoe.

-- Angels Fancy Dress shows Pere Noel as an old-fashioned Santa.
-The costume costs $350, and is a long, plush red tunic edged with white fur, belt and boot covers.
+- Pere Noel is often pictured as an old-fashioned Santa.
+This costume costs $265, and is a long, plush red tunic edged with white fur, belt and boot covers.

 Sweden and Norway